tristanHessell/mess-around/README.md

 - HATEOAS
 - See [this](<https://martinfowler.com/articles/richardsonMaturityModel.html>)

-Add pact/some sort of contact testing
+Add pact/some sort of contract testing

 Add ability to light/dark theme page